Water restrictions in place in Meath following burst pipeline

 Alternative water supplies will remain in place in Ratoath, Duleek, Ashbourne and Kilbride until water supply is restored to all customers, according to an update from Irish Water following a crisis management team meeting on Friday morning.

-The group confirmed that the repair to the burst pipeline had been completed on Thursday and that water levels in the reservoirs were “continuing to slowly increase”.
+The group said the repair to the burst pipeline had been completed on Thursday and that water levels in the reservoirs were “continuing to slowly increase”.
 They did not confirm when water would be fully restored to the area.

 Some customers in Ratoath and Ashbourne will have access to water as these areas are being supplied from other water treatment plants.
 Alternative networks have been reconfigured to ensure a mains water can be supplied to as many customers as possible, said Irish Water.